40 Uyghur men detained in Thailand for more than a decade have been deported to China

 “It is now important for the Chinese authorities to disclose their whereabouts, and to ensure that they are treated in accordance with international human rights standards,” he added.

+Thai lawmakers, activists and lawyers had raised the alarm Wednesday that the men were about to be deported, and after midnight. trucks with black sheets covering their windows left Bangkok's Immigration Detention Center, where they had been held, amid visibly tighter security on the street outside, including briefly detaining an Associated Press journalist and searching his belongings.

+It appeared that the truck drove them to Bangkok's Don Mueang airport, where a China Southern Airlines plane was waiting and then flew to the heartland of China's Uyghur population in northwestern Xinjiang province.

-Thai lawmakers, activists, and lawyers had raised the alarm Wednesday that the men may be deported.
-In a statement on Facebook, the Chinese embassy said Thursday that 40 Chinese nationals who entered Thailand illegally were deported to China’s northwestern Xinjiang province by a chartered flight.
-It said the men had been detained in Thailand for more than 10 years due to “complicated international factors.”
+In a statement on Facebook, the Chinese Embassy acknowledged Thursday that 40 Chinese nationals who it said entered Thailand illegally were deported to Xinjiang by a chartered flight.
+It said the men had been detained in Thailand for more than 10 years because of “complicated international factors.”

-Chinese state broadcaster CCTV reported Thursday that “40 Chinese illegal immigrants” had been repatriated, quoting a police official who said they had been ”deceived by criminal organizations” and stranded in Thailand.
-Photos of those repatriated by China and shared by the embassy appeared to show people of Uyghur ethnicity.

-On Tuesday, an advocate who was in contact with the Uyghurs daily said she lost contact with the men.
-On Wednesday evening, an AP journalist witnessed heightened security around the detention center where the men were held, with police briefly detaining the journalist and searching his belongings.
-Trucks with black sheets covering their windows headed for an airport early Thursday, according to staff working for Suebsang and Uyghur activist Polat Sayim.
+A video shown by Thai officials at a news conference on Thursday night showed what were said to be some of the men exiting the aircraft, with one awkwardly embraced by an unsmiling woman while at least a half-dozen photographers and cameramen hovered next to them.

+Photos were also released of some eating a meal and undergoing health checks as unidentified officials stood by them.
+No photos were publicly available of the group's members departure from Thailand.

-A total of 43 Uyghur men had been held at a detention center in Bangkok, in addition to five others serving prison sentences for a previous escape attempt.
-It is unclear why China had only confirmed the deportation of 40.
+A total of 43 Uyghur men had been held at the Bangkok detention center in Bangkok.
+Five others stayed behind because they were serving prison sentences for an earlier escape attempt.
+It's unclear why China had only confirmed the deportation of 40.

-China’s Ministry of Foreign Affairs did not confirm details of the deportation.

 The Uyghurs are a Turkic, majority Muslim ethnicity native to Xinjiang.
 After decades of conflict with Beijing over discrimination and suppression of their cultural identity, the Chinese government launched a brutal crackdown on the Uyghurs that some Western governments deem a genocide.
 Hundreds of thousands of Uyghurs, possibly a million or more, were swept into camps and prisons, with former detainees reporting abuse, disease, and in some cases, death.